dwisniewski/dwisniewski.github.io/_teaching/2018-spring-teaching-2.md

 ---

-A 30 hours long practical course on natural language processing, conveying:
+A 30 hours long practical course on natural language processing

+Topics covered:

 * Regular expressions
 * Text classification with bag of words and TF-IDF